Goal-Oriented Access Optimization for ISAC-Enabled Digital Twins: Goal-Oriented Access Design

 \subsection{Pull subframe scheduling strategy}

-Let us now schedule the pull subframe.
-We denote as $g_{i} \in \mc{U}$ the scheduling variable indicating which \gls{ue} $u\in\mathcal{U}$ \gls{re} $i\in\mc{Q}$ is assigned to for data transmission in the pull subframe, cf. Sec.~\ref{sec:frame}. \Gls{ue} $u$ has a minimum allocation $Q_u$, required to satisfy both communication and localization constraints, given in~\eqref{eq:Qu}.
+Let us now schedule the pull subframe, remarking that only the \glspl{ue} that managed to transmit during the push subframe, i.e, $u\in\mc{S}$, have communicated their \gls{voi}, and are thus eligible for scheduling.
+Thus, we denote as $\mathbf{g}\in\mc{S}^Q$ the scheduling vector, whose element $g_{i} \in \mc{S}$ indicates which \gls{ue} $u\in\mathcal{S}$ is scheduled to pull subframe's \gls{re} $i\in\mc{Q}$.
+As for Sec.~\ref{sec:scheduling-constraints}, each \gls{ue} $u\in\mc{S}$ has a minimum allocation $Q_u$ given in~\eqref{eq:Qu}, required to satisfy both communication and localization constraints.
 The utility for the \gls{cpu} from scheduling \gls{ue} $u$ is then equal to $V_u$ if both constraints are satisfied and $0$ otherwise.
-Furthermore, only \glspl{ue} that managed to transmit during the push subframe, i.e, $u\in\mc{S}$, have communicated their \gls{voi}, and are thus eligible for scheduling.
 We then pose the following optimization problem:

-where $I(a) = 1 \iff a$ is true.
+where $I(a) = 1 \iff a$ is true, 0 otherwise.
 This is an instance of the knapsack problem, which belongs to the NP-Hard class, and there are no known polynomial-time optimization algorithms.
 We then use a heuristic approach: $a)$ we first solve the continuous relaxation of the problem by sorting the \glspl{ue} by their value per \gls{re}, $\frac{V_u}{Q_u}$, and assign the requested \glspl{re} to the first \glspl{ue} that avoids overflow; then, $b$) we adopt a \emph{remove-one local search heuristic}, removing one element from the solution and checking if it leads to an improvement, until the solution is stable.
 While this heuristic have an optimality gap, this should be relatively small in practical scenarios, and it can be run in real time by the \gls{cpu}.